 Basic workflow with Snake CI from the developer perspective

-You need a recent version (we recommend version 6.0 or later) of Bitbucket Server to be up and running.
+You need a recent version of Bitbucket Server (we recommend version 6.0 or later) to get up and running.

-To run your pipeline jobs, you also need Docker to create and manage containers.
+To run your pipeline jobs, you also need a Docker host or Kubernetes cluster to create and manage containers.

-While you can use the same host where you have Bitbucket, we encourage you to use a different host because it is much easier to scale and manage.
+While you can use the same system where you host Bitbucket, we encourage you to use a different host because it is much easier to scale and manage.

-You need a recent version of Docker daemon up and running on any supported OS such as GNU/Linux, Windows or macOS, check the official guide: How to install Docker Engine.
+You need a recent version of Docker daemon up and running on any supported OS such as Linux, Windows or macOS.
+Check the official guide for details.

-Snake Runner can be installed on GNU/Linux, Windows or macOS: read the comprehensive guide on how to setup Snake Runner in Docker
+Snake Runner can be installed on Linux, Windows or macOS.
+Read the comprehensive guide on how to set up Snake Runner in Docker.

 Ensure runner is connected

-Navigate to Bitbucket admin panel → Find the CI/CD section and click Runners.
-There, you will see a list of all runners with their statuses.
+Navigate to Bitbucket admin panel → CI/CD section → Runners.
+There, you will see a list of every runner and its status.

-The runner must have status online to receive jobs and execute them.
+The runner must have the online status to receive jobs and execute them.

 Is everything up and running?
-Follow the basic workflow and setup your first pipeline.
+Follow this basic workflow to set up your first pipeline.